Top 10 Baby Sleep Myths & The Real Deal

 Baby Sleep Myth #3: Keep your baby up later at bedtime and they’ll take later in the morning

 This one seems logical, right?
 Keep in mind that baby sleep isn’t logical; it’s biological.

 If you’ve tried this one, you’ve probably witnessed that a later bedtime usually results in an earlier wake time.

 If babies go down overtired, it can result in a what I call the overtired downward spiral.
-This includes difficulty settling at bedtime, night wakings and an early wake time.
+This includes difficulty settling at bedtime, night wakings, more restless sleep and an early wake time.
 All of this results in cranky, overtired children, which are no fun!

 The real deal: Get your baby to bed before they are overtired with an age appropriate bedtime

-Baby Sleep Myth #4: Stop giving your child naps so they’ll sleep better at night
+Baby Sleep Myth #4: Stop giving your baby naps so they’ll sleep better at night

 The real deal: Ensure your child is getting their recommended daily daytime sleep needs met, which will help them to sleep more peacefully at night.